Fuco1/pricedb-czk/README.md

 Files are generated in the working directory as `<currency>CZK.ledger` and `<currency>CZK-monthly.ledger`.

+## Usage in ledger

-## Direct download links
+### Direct download links
-You can download individual pricedb files directly from GitHub:
+You can download individual pricedb files directly from GitHub.
+The files are automatically updated every day.

 - **Daily prices (example):**
   - https://raw.githubusercontent.com/Fuco1/pricedb-czk/master/USDCZK.ledger